aws-samples/nacos-adapter-demo-on-aws-lambda/README.md

 This can be used as an AWS Lambda Layer.

-1. Run `sam build` to build the layer, then run `sam deploy` to deploy the layer.
+1. Run `sam build` to build the layer, then run `sam deploy -g` to deploy the layer.
 2. Add the layer to your lambda function.
-3. Set your function's [environment variables](#environment-variables) below to configure the adapter.
+3. Set your function's [environment variables](#environment-variables) (see below) to configure the adapter.
 4. Specify the Nacos server to `127.0.0.1:8848` (or the port you set) for your app.

 ## Getting Started